d-hackmt/Ai-Blog-Generation/README.md

 ### END TO END BLOG GENERATION WITH AGENTIC AI

 ```
-This app doesnt contain frontend
+This app doesnt contain frontend ,

+check in v1 v2 images folder to understand different versions of the app
 ```
 ```
 We learn how to make api calls here